 Off-the-shelf toe prop (elastic over the toe to hold it in place).

 Custom-made toe prop (held in place with contouring and apposition of toes).

-A silicone toe cover will both cushion the prominent joints and absorb a large amount of the shear that causes blisters.
+A gel toe cover will both cushion the prominent joints and absorb a large amount of the shear that causes blisters.
 These devices are a little bulky, so it could get tricky if you need protection for two or more toes on the same foot - there might not be enough room in your toe box to accommodate them.
 Whether you choose a silicone gel toe sleeve (open at the end) or silicone gel toe cap (closed in at the end) is up to you.
 Considering your blister is on the top of the toe, you only need the open-ended sleeve, like the one pictured below.
 Being open at both ends will have the added advantage that sweat can escape from both ends, minimising the chance of skin maceration.
 But if your toe is bent over and you’d also like to protect the tip of the toe, consider a closed-in cap.

-gel toe sleeve (open at end)
+Gel toe sleeve (open at both ends)

 An ENGO large oval patch on the inner toe box of the shoe to protect against blisters on top of the toes.
 The shoe has been cut in half.

 Number 1 is a must.
 You'd be silly not to try number 2, but don't be too surprised if it doesn't help enough.
 Simply move on to number 3 or 4.
 Both can work fantastically, I highly recommend them.
 But don't use both at the same time, it's one or the other.
 And leave number 5 up your sleeve in case there's some reason you can't use the others.